Pushforwards of Tilting Sheaves: Tilting sheaves and base change

 \subsection{Galois Descent}

-Consider a variety $Y$ defined over the prime subfield $k^{\rm pr}$ of $k$.
-Further consider a finite Galois extension $l/k$ with Galois group ${\rm Gal}(l/k)$.
+Consider a smooth projective variety $Y$ defined over the prime subfield $k^{\rm pr}$ of $k$.
+We assume that $\sT$ is a tilting sheaf on $Y$.

+Consider a finite Galois extension $l/k$ with Galois group ${\rm Gal}(l/k)$.
 Let $X$ be an $l/k$ form of $Y$.
-This means that $X$ is a variety defined over $k$ and we have an $l$-isomorphism $X_l\cong Y_l$.
+This means that $X$ is a variety defined over $k$ and we have an $l$-isomorphism $\gamma:Y_l\cong X_l$.
 Both of the varieties $Y_l$ and $X_l$ have actions of ${\rm Gal}(l/k)$.
 Taking the ``difference'' of these two actions produces a Galois cocycle